Eta1 Coronae Australis

-Eta^{1} Coronae Australis, Latinized from η^{1} CrA, is a suspected astrometric binary star system in the constellation of Corona Australis.
-It is visible to the naked eye as a dim, white-hued point of light with an apparent visual magnitude of 5.456.
-Parallax measurements put it at a distance of 317 light-years away from the Sun.
+Eta^{1} Coronae Australis is a suspected astrometric binary star system in the constellation of Corona Australis.
+Its name is a Bayer designation that is Latinized from η^{1} Coronae Australis, and abbreviated Eta^{1} CrA or η^{1} CrA.
+This system is visible to the naked eye as a dim, white-hued point of light with an apparent visual magnitude of 5.5.
+Parallax measurements put it at a distance of 317 ly 317 light-years away from the Sun.

 The visible component is an A-type main-sequence star with a stellar classification of A3V, which indicates it is generating energy through core hydrogen fusion.
 It has broad spectrum absorption lines associated with its rotation period, having a projected rotational velocity of 122.3 km/s.
-The star is radiating 51 times the luminosity of the Sun from its photosphere at an effective temperature of 8,308 K.
+At an estimated age of 491 million years, this star has 2.1 times the mass of the Sun and 3.4 times the Sun's radius.
+It is radiating 51 times the luminosity of the Sun from its photosphere at an effective temperature of 8,308 K.